-Checkbox is a test runner able to process fully automated tests/commands and tests requiring user interaction (whether to setup or plug something to the device, e.g USB insertion or to confirm that the device acts as expected, e.g a led blinks).
+Checkbox is a test runner able to process fully automated tests/commands and tests requiring user interaction (whether to setup or plug something to the device, e.g. USB insertion or to confirm that the device acts as expected, e.g. a led blinks).

-Please refer to the checkbox documentation to learn more about the supported type of tests.
+Please refer to the Checkbox documentation to learn more about the supported types of tests.

-A fully automated test will stream stdout/stderr to your terminal allowing you to immediately look at the i/o logs (if the session is run interactively).
-Attachments jobs are treated differently as they could generate lots of i/o.
-Therefore their outputs are hidden by default.
+A fully automated test will stream stdout/stderr to your terminal allowing you to immediately look at the I/O logs (if the session is run interactively).
+Attachments jobs are treated differently as they could generate lots of I/O. Therefore their outputs are hidden by default.

-Interactive jobs will pause the test runner and details the steps to complete the test:
+Interactive jobs will pause the test runner and detail the steps to complete the test: